ignace-moya/Labconco_data_pro/README.md

 # Labconco_data_pro
 The python file is a simple script to process the data from the Labconco Stoppering Tray Dryer.
-Below are the instructions for setting up, recording and retrieving the data from the instrument
+Simply enter the location of the data, and the script will process the information and plot the graph.
+Also included in this document are the instructions for setting up, recording and retrieving the data from the instrument, please see below.

 Section I, Freeze drying the samples and stoppering the vails
 Purpose: